jo12no/lightrail-sydney-alerts/README.md

 # lightrail-sydney-alerts 🚃
-This project integrates with the Transport for New South Wales (TNSW) API to monitor the Sydney Light Rail network for:
+This project integrates with the Transport for New South Wales (TfNSW) API to monitor the Sydney Light Rail network for:
 1) Service status alerts via `lightrail_service_status_alert.py`, and
 2) Timetable modifications for specified times through `lightrail_timetable_alert.py`.